 Research Report (up to 20 pages) describing the independent, original research project, and essays and other information about the project.

 Essays about your potential as a scientist.

 Basic information about you, your activities, your high school, etc.

-Recommendations (includes your transcripts).
-Each student must request at least one Project Recommendation, one High School Report (transcripts are only accepted online), and one Educator Recommendation.
+Recommendations.
+Each student must request at least one Project Recommendation, and one Educator Recommendation.
 Each applicant has the option of requesting a second recommendation of each type.

 Test Scores are optional.
 Students who choose to share them do not need to send official reports.